 It’s roofing season, and whether or not your home is ready for a new roof it is a great time to begin taking measures to prolong the life of your roof while also investigating your roof for warning signs.
 When it comes to replacing your roof there can be a lot of unnecessary headache and Baker Residential strives to give each and every customer what they want the most from their new roof, peace of mind.
-Our Vice President of Baker Residential answers a homeowner’s question below.
+Our President of Baker Home Exteriors answers a homeowner’s question below.

 QUESTION: I’ve heard that spring is a good time to inspect the roof.
 What’s the best way to get started, and what qualities should I look for in a roofing contractor?